The Board of Trustees, 2022-2023

 Margaret S. Benjamin

 Service:Reappointed by the Board of Governors to a first full term running July 1, 2021 through June 30, 2025.
-Margaret serves on the Academic Affairs, Nominating, and University Advancement Committees.
+Margaret is as Chair of the University Advancement Committee and serves on the Nominating and Compliance, Audit, Risk Management and Legal Committees.

 Education:MA Liberal Studies UNCG; BA Fine Arts and Advertising, Louisiana State University

 Bio:A New Orleans native, Margaret began her museum career as Public Relations Director of the Gallier House Museum.
 At a Congressional awards ceremony in Washington, DC, Margaret received the 2017 Champion of Museums award from the American Alliance of Museums for her exemplary advocacy for museums and was recognized as a 2018 AAM Star Advocate.
 In 2018, She and husband Bill received the United Way Greater Greensboro Legacy Award, presented to families who demonstrate a legacy of giving and community impact and who exemplify a shared dedication to service and exceptional support of programs that transform lives in our community.
 Margaret is also the recipient of the Junior League of Greensboro's Sustainer of Distinction Award for 2022.